tw93/Pake/bin/README_EN.md

 ## Install

-Please ensure that Node version>=16, such as 16.8, do not use sudo for installation:
+Please ensure that Node version>=16, such as 16.8, do not use sudo for installation.
+If the npm report has no permission, you can refer to [How to fix npm throwing error without sudo](https://stackoverflow.com/questions/16151018/how-to-fix-npm-throwing-error-without-sudo).

 ```bash
 npm install -g pake-cli
 ```

-If the npm report has no permission, you can refer to [How to fix npm throwing error without sudo](https://stackoverflow.com/questions/16151018/how-to-fix-npm-throwing-error-without-sudo).

-## Windows and Linux user considerations
+## Windows and Linux considerations

-- Check out the dependency guide provided by tauri [link](https://tauri.app/v1/guides/getting-started/prerequisites)(**very important**).
+- **Very important**, check out the dependency guide provided by Tauri [link](https://tauri.app/v1/guides/getting-started/prerequisites).
-- For windows(at least installed `Win10 SDK (10.0.19041.0)` and `Visual Studio build tool 2022(>=17.2)`),additional installation is required:
+- For windows (at least installed `Win10 SDK (10.0.19041.0)` and `Visual Studio build tool 2022(>=17.2)`), additional installation is required:

   1. Microsoft Visual C++ 2015-2022 Redistributable (x64)
   2. Microsoft Visual C++ 2015-2022 Redistributable (x86)